Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/Remainder.md

 ## See also

-- `FMod`, `Mod` — floating-point remainder using truncation toward zero.
+- `FMod`, `Mod` ï¿½ floating-point remainder using truncation toward zero.
-- `RemQuo` — remainder with additional quotient bits information.
+- `RemQuo` ï¿½ remainder with additional quotient bits information.

 ---